SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Boolean (True | False)``

-    When **True**, if the spiral reaches a complete white pixel in the source image the spiral will not be drawn.
+    When **True**, if the spiral reaches a white pixel in the source image the spiral will not be drawn.

-    When **False**, the spiral will draw over the entire image upto the Spiral Size.
+    When **False**, the spiral will draw over the entire image up to the Spiral Size.

 ----